 The U.S. also has an aging population with seniors who may not have access to intricate mobile phones or feel comfortable with apps and contactless terminals.
 Not to mention the large rural population without access to reliable broadband.

-Uniting digital, physical worlds
+Uniting digital, cash, physical worlds

 It’s no secret that globalization is breaking down barriers that previously impeded the movement of people and money.
 As families become spread across the globe, it’s crucial for companies to provide innovative means for families to remain connected.